dawit-melka/ICog-Labs/Semantic Search/README.md

 ![models](https://github.com/dawit-melka/ICog-Labs/assets/105089130/0083d926-f931-420a-b060-997eb8dd2a52)

 ### 1. Model Size
 Model size is an important consideration, especially for applications with limited storage capacity.
-The all-MiniLM-L12-v2 model has a relatively larger size, while the msmarco-distilbert-dot-v5 model is more lightweight.
+The all-mpnet-base-v2 and multi-qa-mpnet-base-dot-v1 models have a relatively larger size, while the all-MiniLM-L6-v2  model is more lightweight.

 ### 2. Time Elapsed Comparison

 ![time elapsed](https://github.com/dawit-melka/ICog-Labs/assets/105089130/ffef0eaa-be05-40bb-a575-fb9a6e92c88f)

 The bar chart illustrates the time elapsed for each sentence transformer model during the semantic search.
 Notably, the multi-qa-MiniLM-L6-cos-v1 model exhibited the fastest performance, making it a suitable choice for real-time applications.
-On the other hand, the all-mpnet-base-v2 model, while accurate, had a longer processing time.
+On the other hand, the all-mpnet-base-v2 model had a longer processing time.

 ### 3. Total Error Comparison